Go back

 • Preexisting conditions are covered.

-• The completion of crowns, bridges, dentures, or root canal treatment already in progress on the member’s effective date of coverage is also not covered.
+• The completion of crowns, bridges, dentures, implants or root canals already in progress on a new member’s effective date will not be covered.

 • Search for a provider

-• You can use any dentist, but you receive maximum benefits when visiting an in-network DPPO provider for the state's dental plan.
-Review Delta Dental’s DPPO network (coming soon).
+• You can use any dentist, but you’ll save money and receive maximum benefits when visiting an in-network DPPO provider for the state's dental plan.

 • You or your dentist will file claims for covered services.
 Discuss any estimated expenses with your dentist or specialist.
+Your dentist and you may want to request a pre-treatment cost estimate from Delta Dental for some procedures.
 Charges for dental procedures are subject to change.

 • Teledentistry is offered and claims are handled as if the patient received dental services in a dental office.
 Charges are considered as Type A: Diagnostic and Preventive and are subject to frequency limitations.